From Features to Actions: Explainability in Traditional and Agentic AI Systems: Results and Analysis

 \subsection{Bridging Static and Agentic Explainability}

-Traditional XAI methods explain predictions from static input-output mappings, while agentic explainability targets behaviour unfolding over multi-step \textit{executions}.
+Traditional XAI methods explain predictions from static input--output mappings, while agentic explainability targets behaviour unfolding over multi-step \textit{executions}.
 To compare these paradigms under a shared representation, we design a controlled bridging experiment on \textsc{TAU-bench Airline} execution traces.
 Each trajectory is first labelled using \textsc{Docent} rubrics (Section~\ref{subsubsec:agentic-metrics}) and then encoded as a compact binary feature vector, where each dimension indicates whether a behavioural constraint is satisfied or violated.
 Using these rubric features, we train a logistic regression model to predict task success vs.\ failure (hyperparameters in Table~\ref{tab:repro_hyperparams}).
 We compute SHAP values using a linear explainer consistent with the model to quantify the influence of each rubric feature on the surrogate outcome predictor.

 \textbf{Attribution results.} Table~\ref{tab:shap_rubric} reports mean absolute SHAP values, showing that \textit{Intent Alignment}, \textit{State Tracking Consistency}, and \textit{Tool Correctness} are the most influential predictors of outcome under this representation.
 Figure~\ref{fig:shap-beeswarm} visualizes the same trend: violations of these rubrics tend to push predictions toward failure, while satisfaction shifts predictions toward success.